OpenSuSE Man Pages

 -H, --host=

 Execute the operation remotely.
-Specify a hostname, or username and
+Specify a hostname, or a username

 -h, --help